mdn/content/CONTRIBUTING.md

 > Don't delete directories from the repo, as `yarn content delete` also handles other necessary changes such as updating the `_wikihistory.json` file.

 To use `yarn content delete`, provide the slug of the document you'd like to delete (e.g., `Learn/Accessibility`), and the locale as an optional second argument (this defaults to `en-US`).
-If the document has child documents (i.e. it represents a document tree), you must specify the `-r, --recursive` option, or the command will fail.
+If the document has child documents (i.e. it represents a document tree), you must specify the `-r, --recursive` option or the command will fail.
+You may also use `--redirect` to redirect the deleted document to another document.
+An example of using `--redirect` is described in the step-by-step guide below.

 Say you want to delete the entire `/en-US/Learn/Accessibility` tree: